-We proceed our discussion of misplacement by more than one level by briefly introducing the model that underpins our data.
+We proceed with this section first by briefly introducing the model that underpins our data.
 We then explain the numeric approach that we used to apply this model to our data.
-Figure 1 illustrates a hypothetical double-cutoff model whereby
+Figure 1 illustrates a hypothetical double cutoff model whereby vertical lines represent the math cutoffs used in Florida at the time of placement for the students in our sample.
+One cutoff was between lower DE and upper DE, and the second cutoff was between upper DE and for-credit courses.